-One attraction of national infrastructure bank proposals is the potential to encourage significant non-federal infrastructure investment over the long term for a relatively small amount of federal budget authority.
-Ignoring administrative costs, an appropriation of \$10 billion for the infrastructure bank could provide \$100 billion of credit assistance if the subsidy cost were similar to that of the TIFIA program (see above).
+One attraction of national infrastructure bank proposals is the potential to encourage significant nonfederal infrastructure investment over the long term for a relatively small amount of federal budget authority.
+Ignoring administrative costs, an appropriation of \$10 billion for the infrastructure bank could provide \$100 billion of credit assistance if the subsidy cost were similar to that of the TIFIA program (see above).37

 The federal government already has a number of programs to support water and wastewater infrastructure projects.
 But a national infrastructure bank could provide assistance to infrastructure projects that are currently too large to be financed using existing mechanisms.
 The creation of an infrastructure bank might provide another mechanism for financing drinking water and wastewater projects, but would set those projects in competition with projects in energy, transportation, and telecommunications.
 A national infrastructure bank is probably most like the existing TIFIA program.
-Hence, the creation of both a national infrastructure bank and a WIFIA would likely be duplicative.
+Hence, the creation of both a national infrastructure bank in addition to the WIFIA pilot program that Congress created in 2014 would likely be duplicative.

-Bills to establish a national infrastructure bank or a bank-like entity have been introduced in the 113th Congress-the Partnership to Build America Act of 2013 (H.R.
-2084); the Building and Renewing Infrastructure for Development and Growth in Employment Act (the BRIDGE Act, S. 1716); the National Infrastructure Development Bank Act of 2013 (H.R.
-2553); and provisions of the Balancing Act (§§765-779 of H.R.
-505).
+Bills to establish a national infrastructure bank or a bank-like entity have been introduced in several recent congresses.
+All include water and wastewater facilities as eligible projects.
+Bills in the 114th Congress include: the Partnership to Build America Act (H.R.
+413); the Infrastructure 2.0 Act (H.R.
+625); the Building and Renewing Infrastructure for Development and Growth in Employment Act (the BRIDGE Act, S. 1589); the National Infrastructure Development Bank Act of 2015 (H.R.
+3337 and S. 268); and the Jobs!
+Jobs!
+Act of 2015 (subtitle E of H.R.
+3555).
+An infrastructure bank proposal also is included in the Administration's FY2017 budget.

 H.R.
-2084 would create a wholly owned government corporation called the American Infrastructure Fund (AIF).
-It would be headed by an 11-member board of trustees whose mission would be to operate the AIF to be a low cost provider of bond guarantees, loans, and equity investments to state and local governments and non-profit infrastructure providers for non-profit infrastructure projects.
-The board would only consider projects put forth by state and local governments to assist transportation, energy, water, communications, or educational facilities.
-At least 25% of its assistance is to be provided to projects for which at least 20% of the project financing comes from private debt or equity.
+413 and H.R.
+625 would create a wholly owned government corporation called the American Infrastructure Fund (AIF).
+It would be headed by a board of trustees whose mission would be to operate the AIF to be a low-cost provider of bond guarantees, loans, and equity investments for projects sponsored or owned by state or local governments or submitted by state or local governments on behalf of nonprofit infrastructure project provided by private parties.
+Eligible projects would include transportation, energy, water, communications, or educational facilities.
+At least 35% of its assistance is to be provided to projects for which at least 10% of the project financing comes from private debt or equity.
 The bank would be initially capitalized with proceeds from \$50 billion in American Infrastructure Bonds to be issued by the U.S. Treasury.
+Proponents estimate that the AIF would leverage the \$50 billion at a 15:1 ratio to provide up to \$750 billion in assistance.39

-&lt;sup>37 As noted earlier, according to the Federal Credit Reform Act of 1990 the subsidy cost is the "estimated long-term cost to the Government of a direct loan or loan guarantee, calculated on a net present value basis, excluding administrative costs" (104 Stat.
+37 As noted earlier, according to the Federal Credit Reform Act of 1990, the subsidy cost is the "estimated long-term cost to the Government of a direct loan or loan guarantee, calculated on a net present value basis, excluding administrative costs" (104 Stat.
 1388-610).

-&lt;sup>38 U.S. Congress, House Committee on Transportation and Infrastructure, Subcommittee on Highways and Transit, Testimony of Geoffrey S. Yarema, Hearing on National Infrastructure Bank: More Bureaucracy and More Red Tape, 112th Cong., 1st sess., October 12, 2011.
+38 U.S. Congress, House Committee on Transportation and Infrastructure, Subcommittee on Highways and Transit, Testimony of Geoffrey S. Yarema, Hearing on National Infrastructure Bank: More Bureaucracy and More Red Tape, 112th Cong., 1st sess., October 12, 2011.